 On a minuscule budget of roughly £53,000, Prey began filming in May of 1977, with only three weeks for pre-production and all of the cast originating from a single agency.
 It tells the tale of a lesbian couple, Jessica and Josephine, whose quiet existence in the British countryside is interrupted by the arrival of Anders, an extraterrestrial in human form who has descended to the planet to seek out a food source.
 Due to a deal with Shepperton Studios, Warren was allowed to film certain scenes on a wooded backlot for the outdoor sequences, while the interiors were shot at a manor house within Littleton Park, with the decor and accessories furnished by the production team on a whim, resulting in some bizarre combinations.

 The low budget of the film certainly engendered some other creative and corner-cutting innovations on the set.
 The script, quite generously borrowed from D.H.
-Lawrence’s novel The Fox, wasn’t yet complete when filming started, leading to the actors getting their lines in sections during the daily shoots.
+Lawrence’s novel The Fox (1922), wasn’t yet complete when filming started, leading to the actors getting their lines in sections during the daily shoots.
 To keep costs low, music was composed using electronic synthesisers rather than a grandiose orchestra, the opening ‘alien arrival’ was implied via the use of a light display rather than explicitly showing it, while most of the actors wore their own clothes during the production to further cut costs.
 Even the shoot itself was limited to a maximum of three takes per scene to ensure that the budget was not overstepped, though a particularly leisurely bout of British sunshine ensured during the shoot helped the production roll along smoothly.

 The film wasn’t without its issues, however, most notably with medical intervention required during a few scenes.
 First, a particularly strange moment occurs when Anders is close to drowning in a pond and is rescued by Jessica and Josephine.
 The filming of the scene resulted in tetanus injections for the actors since the body of water seemed to have been untouched for decades, leading to a foul belch of dead matter and stagnant filth to rise when the actors jumped in.
 Even during the slow-motion scene itself, you can see the actors getting befouled water in their mouths and eyes, which accounts for the scene’s uneasy effect.
 Barry Stokes, who played Anders, also required injections to ease the irritation that the contact lenses he wore caused to his eyeballs.

-When the film finally premiered in November of 1977, the critical response was almost universally consistent: no-one knew how to describe the film.
+When Prey finally premiered in November of 1977, the critical response was almost universally consistent: no-one knew how to describe the film.
 In a wildly flexible string of oxymorons, the film was described as both ‘solemn’ and ‘humorous’, ‘lo-fi and ‘ambitious’, ‘grim’ and ‘eccentric’ and even ‘camp’ and ‘claustrophobic’.
 Some viewers likened the film’s premise to something from vampire or zombie flick, validated somewhat by some of the film’s alternative titles (the film is known as The Zombie From Elsewhere in French territories).
 One of the strongest elements within the film is the film’s contrasting depictions of gender, sexuality and the role of animals when exploring human nature.